gipfeli-io/documentation/docs/architecture/frontend/offline-support.md

 #### Browser support
 Unfortunately there are some browser quirks we have to work with that are not solvable just yet.
 For example when using Firefox in private mode it is not possible to use indexedDB as they restrict it.
 There is also the problem with iOS devices because the only way to install the application is using Safari.
 Firefox and Chrome on iOS Mobile don't allow installing PWAs.
+This doesn't prevent iOS users to use the app, but it is quite a nuisance.

 ### Synchronize offline data with database
 When the user decides to go into online mode again we will automatically synchronize all of their data.
 The only thing we cannot synchronize right away are tours that were created while in offline mode.
-Those tour lack the information about the waypoints which are mandatory for each tour.
+Those tours lack some information (e.g. waypoints) which are mandatory for each tour.
 We mark the tour with a batch and as soon as the user is ready they can add the missing information and submit the tour to our server.

+## To be considered
+There is no out-of-the-box or best practice way to handle data offline.
+There are a plethora of different solutions out there and all of them are valid as they were created for a specific situation.
+Nonetheless, handling two data sources and syncing them is quite a feat and a source for a lot of issues.
+What has to be taken into account is the rapidly changing browser and feature landscape and that not all browsers implement all the possible/recommended features
+(e.g. Firefox which doesn't allow IndexedDBs in private mode).
+Which makes it quite hard to provide a consistent feature-set for a pwa.
+So the main lesson we have learned from this is that implementing offline functionality for a pwa has to be well-thought through and the cost benefit ration has to be right.
+Otherwise, you might want to re-think your approach and maybe implement a native app rather than a pwa.

 ## Articles used